My personal health journey and experience with the life changing medication Dupixent

 Then, two years ago, I was lucky enough to be accepted into a clinical trial of a promising new drug called Dupixent.
 I documented my journey.

 “The disease is characterized by an itching, oozing rash that can cover almost all of the skin.
 The constant itch, to say nothing of the disfigurement, can be so unbearable that many patients consider suicide.
-There has never been a safe and effective treatment.” - New York Times article on Atopic Dermatitis and successful Dupixent treatment.
+There has never been a safe and effective treatment.”

 The initial loading dose that would change my life.